-THE PARTNERSHIP BUSINESS ORGANIZATION Definition: A partnership may be defined type of business organization in which two to twenty persons agree legally to set up manage a business outfit with the sole aim of Bringing profit.
+THE PARTNERSHIP BUSINESS ORGANIZATION Definition: A partnership may be a defined type of business organization in which two to twenty persons agree legally to set up and manage a business outfit with the sole aim of Bringing profit.

 HOW TO ESTABLISH A PARTNERSHIP BUSINESS ORGANIZATION